umguec/Chalearn-LAP-Inpainting-Competition-Track-3---WCCI-2018/generation/README.md

-Once a fingerprint image is generated with the Anguli software, the corresponding ground-truth and degraded fingerprint images can be obtained with the provided scripts as follwed:
+Once a fingerprint image is generated with the Anguli software, the corresponding ground-truth and degraded fingerprint images can be obtained with the provided scripts as follows:

 ```
 from glob import glob